yellowcandle/hk-govt-pol-book/README.md

-# Starter Book
+# About

-This is a book project, with a few example pages.

-For guidance on what goes in here, see [bitbooks.cc/docs/book-repository](http://bitbooks.cc/docs/book-repository).
+This is a collection of information for Hong Kong Secondary Students for their understanding of the local government structure and the political affairs.